tardate/LittleArduinoProjects/README.md

 * [Custom Fritzing Parts](./FritzingParts) - Most projects have a circuit schematic drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
 But often I needed a non-standard part for the diagram.
 Here they are.
 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 112 Projects...
+## 113 Projects...
-Latest addition - [DiodeLogic/AND](./Electronics101/DiodeLogic/AND) - test the basic diode-logic AND gate.
+Latest addition - [TTLBufferDriver](./Electronics101/TTLBufferDriver) - using an OpAmp as a final buffer stage for TTL or similar circuits.

 | Project                                                            | Category                   | Description                               |
 |--------------------------------------------------------------------|----------------------------|-------------------------------------------|